jcorioland/jcorioland.github.io/about.md

 permalink: /about/
 ---

-# About me
+# About Julien Corioland

 ![Julien Corioland](/assets/images/about.jpg)

-Hi there!
-I am a Software Engineer, leaving in Paris and working for Microsoft since 2015.
-Before that I used to be a consultant for 7 years, mostly on Microsoft/.NET/Azure technologies.
+I am a Senior Software Engineer and Cloud Architect, leaving in Paris and working for Microsoft since 2015.
+Before joining Microsoft, I've been a developer and trainer for 7 years, mostly on Microsoft .NET, Web and cloud technologies.

-I've always loved software development and sharing my passion for tech either in conferences or on this blog.
-Before joining Microsoft I have been a Microsoft Most Valuable Professional for almost 7 years.
+I love to learn new things and share my experiments with other developers around the world, it could be by being a speaker in various conferences or on this blog.
+Before joining Microsoft I have been awarded as a **Microsoft Most Valuable Professional** for almost **7 years**.

-I love to meet new developers and help them to build amazing thing using our tech.
-You know what?
-I am a lucky guy because it is what I do at Microsoft every single day.
-Currently, focusing on Containers, Kubernetes, Microsoft Azure Developer platform services (Azure App Services, Serverless etc...) and DevOps.
+I am currently part of the Commercial Software Engineering global team at Microsoft and my job is to help Microsoft's top strategic customers to build and run cloud native applications on Microsoft Azure.
+My focuses are cloud architecture best practices, DevOps and Kubernetes.

 Feel free to reach out on [Twitter](https://twitter.com/jcorioland).